 • Payload Capacity: Designed to carry CanSat and Spaceplane payloads.

-• Aramazd Mission Control Project
+• Aramazd Ground Control Project

 • Purpose: Receives telemetry information from launches.